tehdarthvid/tehdarthvid.github.io/README.md

 ## Automation

-This is setup so that commits to `dev` branch`triggers a GitHub Action that runs a script in`/bin`.
+The key files to note are:

+1. `.github/workflows/pages.yml`
+1. `bin/update-gh-pages.sh`

+`pages.yml` is a GitHub Action triggered by pushes to `dev` branch.
+After checking out the current push, it runs the `update-gh-pages.sh` bash script in `/bin`.
 The script:

 1. builds the `dev` branch
 1. clones `master` branch
-1. cleans all contents, but keeping current git `master` branch state
+1. removes all local `master` content (to handle removed files), keeping current git `master` branch state
-1. puts artifacts from the `dev` build into the `master`
+1. puts artifacts from the `dev` build into the local `master`
 1. commits and pushes `master`

+After pushing to `master`, a _GitHub Pages Deploy_ action is triggered that processes these files and serves it to your GitHub Page.

 ## Learnings